Musfira-Farooq/git-conflict-demo/git-conflict-demo/README.md

 Uncommitted line for stash test.

-This line was added locally (local edit)
+This line was edited locally (for guaranteed conflict)